mtostenson/calendar-date-picker/README.md

 # calendar-date-picker
-This React component provides a view that allows the user to select a single date from a set of available dates.
+This React Native component provides a view that allows the user to select a single date from a set of available dates.
 The view contains a list of month calendars, where only months with available dates are displayed.

 <img src="https://i.imgur.com/NASNKZ4.png" width="250">